adolescent DBT Program

 Adolescent DBT Program

 The TAP Clinic has a comprehensive adolescent DBT program that is directed by Dr. Lorie Ritschel.
+The adolescent program is a Linehan Board Certified (LBC) DBT program.
 The treatment is conducted in accordance with fidelity to the model articulated by the treatment developer, Dr. Marsha Linehan , which means it contains all four modes of DBT therapy.
 These four modes are described below:

 All participants in the DBT-A program are required to see an intensively-trained DBT therapist for individual therapy.
 This person is a specialist in DBT and can help you implement the DBT skills in your life.
 Individual therapy typically occurs once weekly.

 Skills Group Therapy:

 Our comprehensive DBT-A program includes a multifamily skills training group that includes adolescents and one parent/caregiver.
 The goal of each group is to teach and review skills aimed at stabilizing emotions, reducing impulsivity, and improving family communication.
 All individuals in our skills groups meet with an individual DBT provider, which is a requirement for eligibility.
 If you are seeing an individual DBT therapist at the TAP clinic, you are automatically eligible for our groups.

 If you see an individual DBT provider outside of the TAP clinic and would like to join one of our groups, please contact us by email (AdolescentDBT@tapclinicnc.com) to discuss intake procedures.